kramdown/parser-gfm/README.md

 ## Development

 Clone the git repository and you are good to go.
-You probably want to install `rake` so that you can use the provided rake tasks.
+You'll probably want to install `rake` to use the provided rake tasks.

+Run `rake --tasks` to view a list of available tasks.

 ## License

-MIT - see the **COPYING** file.
+MIT - see the [**COPYING**](COPYING) file.